Guerrero Jr. living up to his baseball pedigree

 Schneider said that arm strength was passed on and Vlad Jr. has worked hard to hone it with his defensive skills at third base.

-"If you put Vlady out in centre field, he'll fire that thing right to home on one bounce of in the air.
+"If you put Vlady out in centre field, he'll fire that thing right to home on one bounce or in the air.
 He's got a cannon," Schneider said.

 Schneider said Guerrero's defence is strong, but is often overshadowed by what he's been doing at the plate.